 Impairment is assessed as permanent when it has reached maximal medical improvement.
-Maximal medical improvement is defined as a condition or state that is well stabilized and unlikely to change over the next year, with or without medical treatment.
+Maximal medical improvement generally refers to where the impairment has become stable and is unlikely to change, with or without medical treatment.
 Over time, there may be some change; however, further recovery or deterioration is not anticipated.